protap1100/La-Ri-Sa-Client/README.md

 # [La Ri Sa - Room Booking Service](#)

 La Ri Sa is a comprehensive room booking platform designed to cater to the needs of tourists seeking convenient and comfortable accommodations.
-With a user-friendly interface and a range of features, La Ri Sa aims to provide a seamless booking experience for both guests and hosts.
+With a user-friendly interface and a range of features, La Ri Sa aims to provide a seamless booking experience for both guests and hosts. <br> </br>
+La Ri Sa Booking:
-<a href="https//www.facebook.com">Live Link</a>
+<a href="https://resort-la-ri-sa.web.app/">Live Link</a>
 Assignment Category : 004

 ## Features